bluesadi/Pluto/README.md

 }
 ``` -->

-## Test suite
+## Testing
-**IMPORTANT:** If you would like to improve this project by creating pull requests, please make sure your modified code can pass the tests as follows.
-Issues and pull requests about the most recommended passes will be prioritized.
+**IMPORTANT:** I would really appreciate you would like to contribute to Pluto-Obfuscator by creating pull requests.
+Please test your modified code on the test cases as follows.

 ### Quick Test on AES
-Usage: `./fast-check [your-passes]` (e.g., `./fast-check.sh mba mba-prob=50 fla-ex gle`).
+Usage: `./fast-check.sh [identifiers/options]` (e.g., `./fast-check.sh mba mba-prob=50 fla-ex gle`).

 See [fast-check.sh](fast-check.sh) and [test/aes](test/aes/).

 ### Test on libsecp256k1
-Usage: `./check.sh [your-passes]` (e.g., `./check.sh mba mba-prob=50 fla-ex gle`)
+Usage: `./check.sh [identifiers/options]` (e.g., `./check.sh mba mba-prob=50 fla-ex gle`)

-Generally, it will cost several minutes to be done, much slower compared to AES test.
+Generally, it will cost several minutes to be done, much slower compared to the AES test.

 Passed Parameters:
 - Flattening: `fla`